 The heart of the industrial complex at Kalundborg occupies 4 square kilometers, nearly 1,000 acres.
 Throughout the site, inputs and outputs weave together like strands of thread, creating a tapestry of efficiency.
 The DONG Energy power plant, for instance, provides not only electricity to the grid but steam to four industrial plants, as well as heat to the local municipality and to a fish farm.
 In return it receives water from a refinery and the municipality, and gas from the refinery.
 It also sends its fly ash for processing by the cement industry and its gypsum to be made into building materials.

 The energy company has a biomass gasification plant and a project that converts municipal solid waste to biofuel, recyclables and refuse-derived fuel.
-Working with partners, it’s advancing the “Kalundborg Integrated Energy Concept,” or KINEC, which aims to substitute the biomass-based energy streams at the Kalundborg power station for coal.
+Working with partners, it’s advancing the “Kalundborg Integrated Energy Concept,” or KINEC, which aims to substitute biomass for coal at the Kalundborg power station.
 Straw — 30,000 tons of it per year — comes from the local farmers as a major feedstock for ethanol, which then goes to the power plant.
 Meanwhile, yeast slurry goes from the insulin plant to the nearby farms, where it is used as pig feed.

 Another initiative moving forward is Cluster Biofuels Denmark, an advanced research project using algae for removing and incorporating nitrogen, phosphorus and carbon from industrial wastewater, and as part of a process to create oils, enzymes and pigments for commercial use.